CIESIAT/SIAT-3DFE/README.md

 ```
 # Update

-To protect privacy, we have anonymized the database and opened it for public use.
-For additional data such as textures, please reach out to us using the previous method.
+We have removed personal information from the database and made it open access.
+If you still need textures and other information, please contact us as before.

 Link：https://pan.baidu.com/s/1_xXZ3HG9IMnmtN5cuH0o5g?pwd=caem
 Extract Code：caem